HarperDB/documentation/docs/applications/README.md

 	}
 }
 ```
 Here we exported the `DogWithHumanAge` class (exported with the same name), which directly maps to the endpoint path.
 Therefore, now we have a `/DogWithHumanAge/<dog-id>` endpoint based on this class, just like the direct table interface that was exported as `/Dog/<dog-id>`, but the new endpoint will return objects with the computed `humanAge` property.
+Resource classes provide getters/setters for every defined attribute so that accessing instance properties like `age`, will get the value from the underlying record.
+And changing or assigning new properties can be saved or included in the resource as it returned and serialized.
+The `return super.get(query)` call at the end allows for any query parameters to be applied to the resource, such as selecting individual properties (with a [`select` query parameter](../rest/README.md#select-properties)).

 Often we may want to incorporate data from other tables or data sources in your data models.
 Next, let's say that we want a `Breed` table that holds detailed information about each breed, and we want to add that information to the returned dog object.
 We might define the Breed table as (back in schema.graphql):
 ```graphql